Aylur/astal/docs/getting-started/installation.md

 meson install -C build
 ```

-:::note
+:::info
 Most distros recommend manual installs in `/usr/local`,
 which is what `meson` defaults to.
 If you want to install to `/usr`
-instead which most package managers do, you set the `prefix` option:
+instead which most package managers do, set the `prefix` option:

 ```bash
 meson setup --prefix /usr build